Skip to main content

 Once you know a precipitate forms, you can write the reaction in three equivalent ways.
 Each makes different information explicit.

-What is limitations of solubility rules?
+What are limitations of solubility rules?

 Show answer